Halfnelson Demo Album

 The Factory (2:32)

 Despite its beautiful title, this song is hard to swallow and it's probably one of Sparks' (or Halfnelson, if you like) least accessible song ever recorded.
 The song seems to lack structure and if you hear it for the first time, you might consider it as just a bunch of noise.
+This song however, as the whole album is very typical for that specific time and place.
+It's ultimately dated and that's what probably makes it so beautiful as Sparks never did sound dated and they probably didn't when they were recording this.
+Harley Feinstein's favourite of the album.

 Whether it was on purpose or unconsciously, Halfnelson has captured the spirit of the late psychedelic Sixties perfectly with the recording of this demo.
 It includes both chaos and harmony (Vietnam vs Flower Power), conventional and renewing sounds (influences by the above-mentioned bands vs Ron's refreshing piano techniques (mind you; not the organ)) and Russell's theatrical approach), And then there's the lyrics, which already hesitatingly indicate the true genius of Ron Mael that would clearly come out after his career as a composer/musician finally took off properly.